-There’s plenty of evidence to suggest that vapes and e-cigarettes may be poisonous to parrots over time.
-It’s also safe to assume that smaller birds are most at risk.
-Don’t take the risk – vape well away from your parrot and smoke outside wherever possible.
+There’s evidence to suggest that vapes and e-cigarettes may be poisonous to parrots over time.
+We can assume that smaller birds are most at risk, so vape well away from your parrot and smoke outside wherever possible.

 Does Vaping Kill Parakeets?

-Overall, it’s best not to use a vaping device or e-cigarette around your parrot.
-Second-hand smoke is damaging to its body and can cause long-term health problems.
+Don’t use a vaping device or e-cigarette around your parrot.
+Second-hand smoke, even from vaping, is damaging to the body and could cause long-term health problems.